isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq1.md

 ---
 title: Resumption of operations
 permalink: /faq/resumption/res
-third_nav_title: Resumption of Business Activities (Phases One and Two
+third_nav_title: Resumption of Business Activities
 ---

 #### **1. How long will Phase Two last for?**